|COUNTY WIDE BURN BAN STILL ON. PLEASE BE CAREFUL AND HAVE NO OPEN FIRES!

 one would be the best choice.
 Also, the backhoe had some cosmetic flaws but Steve worked with the broker and the repairs are being made at no cost to the DMPOA.

 ROAD COMMITTEE REPORT – By Darell Fellers

-per load of caliche.
+caliche.
 Darell will be doing more research.
 Any product purchased would have to be mixed and blended with native materials.
-Tactite = A calc-silicate rock formed by
+Tactite = A calc-silicate rock formed by contact

-contact metasomatism of a carbonate or marly rock.
+metasomatism of a carbonate or marly rock.
 A rock of complex mineralogical composition, formed by contact metamorphism and metasomatism of carbonate rocks.
-It is
+It is typically

 LEGAL LIASON REPORT – by Mike Fryer